musoke/olm-rs/README.md

   - Better one-time keys: `ring` currently only has ephemeral Diffie-Hellman keys.
     These can only be used once.

-    For this reason, identity keys are currently only usable once.
+    For this reason, identity keys and one-time keys are generated through `::generate_unrandom()`.
+    This stores a random `u8` seed, which is then used to return a consistent private key.
-    This is good enough for simple testing.
+    This is good enough for simple compatibility testing, but obviously horribly insceure for actual use.

-    This is not feaible for the one-time keys; they are actually used twice each.
-    I have gotten around this by generating non-random pairs of identical ephemeral one-time keys.
-    Should remove all instances of
-    `olm::olm::one_time_keys::Curve25519Prive::generate_fixed()`.

 # Warning